Rose Dieng-Kuntz

-Rose Dieng-Kuntz (1956–2008) was a Senegalese computer scientist specializing in artificial intelligence.
-She was the first African woman to enroll in the École polytechnique.
+Rose Dieng-Kuntz (March 27, 1956 – June 30, 2008) was a Senegalese computer scientist, who moved to France in 1976.
+She undertook significant research, becoming a major contributor to knowledge sharing and the semantic web, immediately after the availability of the World Wide Web.
+Winner of the Irène Joliot-Curie Prize, she was the first African woman to enroll in the celebrated French École polytechnique and her name is to be added to the Eiffel Tower.

-Life and career
+Early life and education

 Rose Sophie Fatima Dieng-Kuntz was born on March 27, 1956, in Dakar, Senegal.
-She excelled in her studies at Van Vollenhoven High School in Dakar, where she won several first prizes in the Senegalese General Competition and obtained her baccalaureate with highest honors.
+Raised in a family of seven children, she excelled in her studies at Van Vollenhoven High School in Dakar, where she won several first prizes in the Senegalese General Competition and in 1972 passed her baccalauréat with highest honors.

 In 1976, at the age of 20, she became the first African woman admitted to the École polytechnique in France.
-She continued her studies at the École Nationale Supérieure des Télécommunications (now Télécom Paris), where she obtained an engineering degree in 1980.
-Dieng-Kuntz also completed a DEA (diploma of advanced studies) in computer science, followed by a PhD at the University of Paris-Sud.
+She continued her studies at the École Nationale Supérieure des Télécommunications (now Télécom Paris), where she earned an engineering degree in 1980.
+Dieng-Kuntz also completed a DEA (diploma of advanced studies) in computer science, followed by a PhD on the specification of parallelism at the University of Paris-Sud.

-Her professional career began in 1985 at INRIA (National Institute for Research in Computer Science and Control) in France.
-In 1992, she became only the second woman to lead a research project at INRIA.
-Her research focused on knowledge sharing on the web, particularly in the early days of the semantic web.
+Career

-Her area of specialization for her PhD was the specification of parallelism.
-She worked for the National Institute for Research in Computer Science and Control (INRIA) in France, a French national research institution focusing on computer science, control theory and applied mathematics, where her research specialization was on the sharing of knowledge over the World Wide Web.
+Her professional career began in 1985 at INRIA (National Institute for Research in Computer Science and Control), a French national research institution focusing on computer science, control theory and applied mathematics, where her research specialisation was on the sharing of knowledge over the World Wide Web.

+In 1992, she became only the second woman to lead a research project at INRIA as scientific leader of the ACACIA research unit at INRIA Sophia Antipolis, a technology park near Nice in the south of France.
+Her research focused on knowledge sharing on the web, in the early days of the semantic web.
+ACACIA is an acronym for "Acquisition des Connaissances pour l'Assistance à la Conception par Interaction entre Agents" (knowledge acquisition for support in design by interaction between agents).

+Michel Consard, director of INRIA Sophia Antopolis, emphasised Dieng-Kuntz's exceptional qualities as a researcher, in particular her foresight in investigating knowledge modelling and acquisition shortly after the invention of the World Wide Web and well before its widespread use.

+Her key research focused on knowledge management and the semantic Web.
+Her interest in the semantic web began as early as 1998 when its importance to knowledge engineering was just beginning to emerge.

+She was active in reaching out to students, and female students in particular, about her passion for science.
+In her words: